greggman/HappyFunTimes/docs/examples.md

 First, See **Installation** in the [Unity Docs](unitydocs.md)

 Now run the game.
-If you see an error in the console maybe you didn't start the relaysever?.
+If you see an error in the console maybe you didn't start the relaysever.
 (See above)

-Now connect a browser `http://localhost:18679`
+Now connect a browser `http://localhost:18679`.

 [UnitySimpleExample](http://github.com/greggman/hft-unitysimpleexample)
 ------------------